How an ESOP Works: A Guide for Employees

 In a CTC package, ESOPs are considered a non-monetary component, meaning they do not directly add to an employee's cash salary but enhance their total compensation by providing ownership in the company.
 This ESOP in salary structure is particularly relevant in private companies where shares are not publicly traded and may be used as an incentive to attract and retain talent.
 The value of ESOPs can fluctuate based on the company's performance and stock market conditions, offering employees the potential for financial growth along with the company's success.

-ESOPs are typically subject to a vesting period, during which employees must remain with the company to fully own the shares.
-This vesting period in the ESOP in salary arrangement encourages employee retention and aligns their interests with the company's long-term performance.
+ESOPs usually come with a vesting period, requiring employees to stay with the company for a certain duration to gain full ownership of the shares.
+This structure in an ESOP in salary setup helps foster employee loyalty and ensures their goals are aligned with the company’s long-term success.

 Benefits of ESOPs for employees